abinit/abinit/doc/developers/new_testsuite.md

   Lists have been chosen over hash tables because, in this particular context, performance is not critical and the O(n) cost required to locate a key is negligible given that there will never be a lot of elements in the table.
-  The pair list can dynamically hold either real or integer values.
+  The pair list can dynamically hold either real, integer or string values.
   It implements the basic getters and setters and an iterator system to allow looping over the key-value pairs easily in Fortran.